243 Miles

 I pity a lump of fur and bone.

-of a Wrangler with dangling truck nuts.
+into the path of a Wrangler with dangling truck nuts.

 At mile 122 I apologize for having no children.
 She apologizes for my apology.

-Her foot finds an imaginary brake.
+Her foot looks for an imaginary brake.

 – Teresa Kiplinger